Germany

 There are a few factors to remember while making an employment decision in Germany.
 To begin, Germany has stringent rules governing the workplace.
 Consequently, businesses are subject to a number of regulations regarding employee hiring practices.

-As a first step, you should have a good purpose for making the hire.
+As a first step, you should have a good purpose when making the hire.
 This justification must be specified in the employment agreement.
 The second thing to do is to provide decent salaries and working conditions.

 Finally, you should follow all applicable rules and regulations.
 But if you play by the rules, finding and employing employees shouldn’t be an issue.